hhuang999/swarmGPT/README.md

 ### Prerequisites

-Before running SwarmGPT, ensure you have:
+Before running SwarmGPT, start your pixi shell with `pixi shell`.
+Then, ensure you have:

 1. **OpenAI API Key**: Set your OpenAI API key as an environment variable:
    ```bash